HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

 In this script, we used values from `SimParameters.R` and simulated smallholder farms and villages.
-- Farms were simulated by randomly sampling cows from generation 20 of the local breed.
+- farms were simulated by randomly sampling cows from generation 20 of the local breed.
-- The villages were randomly assigned the simulated farms, and local and exotic bulls from generation 20.
+- the villages were randomly assigned the simulated farms, and local and exotic bulls from generation 20.

 We assumed
 - 200 smallholders farms